-If the estate or trust operated a farm, use Schedule F (Form 1040 or 1040-SR), Profit or Loss From Farming, to report farm income and expenses.
+If the estate or trust operated a farm, use Schedule F (Form 1040), Profit or Loss From Farming, to report farm income and expenses.
 Enter the net profit or (loss) from Schedule F on line 6.

-If an estate or trust has farm rental income and expenses CAUTION based on crops or livestock produced by a tenant, report the income and expenses on Schedule E (Form 1040 or 1040-SR).
-Don't use Form 4835, Farm Rental Income and Expenses, or Schedule F (Form 1040 or 1040-SR) to report such income and expenses and don't include the net profit or (loss) from such income and expenses on line 6.
+If an estate or trust has farm rental income and expenses CAUTION based on crops or livestock produced by a tenant, report the income and expenses on Schedule E (Form 1040).
+Don't use Form 4835, Farm Rental Income and Expenses, or Schedule F (Form 1040) to report such income and expenses and don't include the net profit or (loss) from such income and expenses on line 6.